 Curio talinoides var. talinoides, Kleinia cylindrica, Kleinia spiculosa, Kleinia talinoides, Kleinia talinoides subsp. cylindricus, Senecio cylindricus, Senecio spiculosus, Senecio talinoides, Senecio talinoides subsp. cylindricus, Senecio talinoides subsp. talinoides, Senecio vitalis

-The specific epithet "talinoides" refers to the likeness of the species to the plants of the genus Talinum.
+The specific epithet "talinoides" means "resembling Talinum."
+It derives from "Talinum" and the Latin suffix "oides," meaning "looks like or similar to," and refers to the likeness of the species to the plants of the genus Talinum.

 How to Grow and Care for Curio talinoides

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.

 Soil: These plants prefer well-draining soil.
 For growing Curio indoors, it is essential to use a container with at least one drainage hole at the bottom.

 Hardiness: Curio talinoides can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: Curio plants are drought tolerant, but the soil should never be left dry for too long.
 They do need some water during the growing season but be careful not to leave the soil wet for prolonged periods.